 As you can see above, you have an option to test on Desktop and Mobile from Chrome, Firefox, IE, and Phantom JS

 Website speed is amongst the most important factors for the optimization of your website.
 A typical user usually expects web pages to be loaded less than 3 seconds later.
-If you do not meet this level of expectation, you will lose a lot of website traffic and, as a result, your revenue.
+If you do not meet this level of expectation, you will lose a lot of website traffic and your revenue.

-So, we recommend testing your Web pages performance as a first step by using a simple yet effective and free website speed testing tools which are Google’s PageSpeed Insights and UPTRENDS and you still can find many other tools online but the most important thing to keep in mind is to stick to only one.
+Thus, we recommend testing your Web page's performance as a first step by using simple yet effective and free website speed testing tools, which are Google’s PageSpeed Insights and UPTRENDS.
+You still can find many other tools online but the most important thing to keep in mind is to stick to only one.